prasanaworld/puppeteer-screen-recorder/README.md

 > - **videoFrame**: An object which is to specify the width and height of the capturing video frame.
 Default to browser viewport size.

 > - **aspectRatio**: Specify the aspect ratio of the video.
 Default value is `4:3`.

+> - **autopad**: Specify whether autopad option is used and its color.
+Default to autopad deactivation mode.

 > - **recordDurationLimit**: Numerical value specify duration (in seconds) to record the video.
 By default video is recorded till stop method is invoked`.
 (Note: It's mandatory to invoke Stop() method even if this value is set)